Home / Resume / Construction / Carpenter Resume

 Group by category: Rough Framing, Finish Carpentry, Tools, Safety.
 Be specific about the types of work and equipment you handle.

-Rough: Wall framing, roof trusses, floor systems, sheathing, concrete formwork
+Rough: Rough framing, roof truss and rafter systems, floor systems, sheathing, concrete formwork

-Tools: Table saw, miter saw, framing nailer, laser level, transit, pneumatic tools
+Tools: Table saw, miter saw, router, framing nailer, laser level, hand tools

-Safety: OSHA 30, fall protection, scaffold erection, PPE compliance
+Safety: OSHA 10-30, scaffolding, fall protection awareness, PPE compliance

 5. Work experience

 Reverse chronological.
-For each role: company, title, dates, and 3-5 bullet points.
-Include the project type, square footage, and measurable outcomes like speed, accuracy, or safety results.
+For each role: company, title, dates, and 3 to 5 bullet points.
+Include the project type, square footage, and measurable outcomes like cycle time, layout accuracy, or first-pass inspection results.

 Weak: "Did framing and trim work on houses."

-Strong: "Framed 12 custom residential homes (1,800 to 4,200 sq ft) for a high-end builder, completing each structure within 3-week timelines.
-Installed crown molding, custom built-ins, and hardwood stair systems with tolerances under 1/16 inch."
+Strong: "Framed 12 custom homes (1,800 to 4,200 sq ft) from foundation plans, completing each shell within a 3-week target.
+Installed crown molding, custom built-ins, and hardwood stair systems with miter joints held under 1/16 inch."

 6. Education and apprenticeship

-List your apprenticeship program, trade school, or relevant education.
-Include hours completed and sponsoring organization (e.g., UBC, ABC).
-In carpentry, apprenticeship completion is often more valued than a degree.
+List your registered apprenticeship program, trade school, or relevant education.
+Include hours completed and the sponsoring organization, such as the United Brotherhood of Carpenters.
+In carpentry, apprenticeship completion is often valued more than a degree.

 Key skills to include

-These are the most in-demand carpentry skills across job postings in 2026.
-Pick the ones that match your experience and the specific role you are targeting.
+These are the carpentry skills that turn up most often in job postings and applicant tracking system filters.
+Pick the ones that match your experience and the specific role you are targeting, and use the exact wording from the posting where you can.

 Roof Truss & Rafter Systems